alexconst/alexconst.github.io/_drafts/ansible.md

 host2

 # define group 'asia', where one of the hosts is also in the 'europe' group
-# this may imply commands being executed twice on this host
+# this may imply Ansible commands being executed twice on this host (but no
+# worries since they are idempotent)
 [asia]
 host2
 host3